awslabs/cid-framework/data-collection/README.md

 #### In Management Account(s)

-Install the data read permissions stack.
-This will create the data read permissions required by the data collectors that will be deployed in the linked accounts (see [next section](#in-data-collection-account)):
+Install the data read permissions.
+This Stack creates a read role in the Management Account and also a StackSet that will deploy another read role in each linked Account.
+Permissions depend on the set of modules you activate via parameters of the stack:

    *  <kbd> <br> [Launch Stack >>](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?&templateURL=https://aws-managed-cost-intelligence-dashboards-us-east-1.s3.amazonaws.com/cfn/data-collection/deploy-data-read-permissions.yaml&stackName=CidDataCollectionDataReadPermissionsStack&param_DataCollectionAccountID=REPLACE%20WITH%20DATA%20COLLECTION%20ACCOUNT%20ID&param_AllowModuleReadInMgmt=yes&param_OrganizationalUnitID=REPLACE%20WITH%20ORGANIZATIONAL%20UNIT%20ID&param_IncludeBudgetsModule=no&param_IncludeComputeOptimizerModule=no&param_IncludeCostAnomalyModule=no&param_IncludeECSChargebackModule=no&param_IncludeInventoryCollectorModule=no&param_IncludeOrgDataModule=no&param_IncludeRDSUtilizationModule=no&param_IncludeRightsizingModule=no&param_IncludeTAModule=no&param_IncludeTransitGatewayModule=no) <br> </kbd>